hoanganh25991/threejs-warrior-v2/docs/requirement.md

 ## Core Requirements

-1. **3D Isometric Perspective**: The game must feature a 3D isometric view with free camera rotation
+1. **3D Isometric Perspective**: The game must feature a 3D isometric view with fixed camera angle
 2. **Hero-Based Gameplay**: Players must be able to select from distinct heroes with unique abilities
-3. **Free Movement**: Characters must move freely in the environment using both mouse and keyboard controls
+3. **Free Movement**: Characters must move freely in the environment using WASD keyboard controls
-4. **Dynamic Camera**: Middle-mouse button must rotate the camera around the character
+4. **Simplified Controls**: The game must use keyboard-only controls with WASD for movement, F for jump/fly, and HJKL for abilities
 5. **Skill-Based Combat**: Combat must involve active use of hero abilities and tactical positioning
 6. **Quest-Driven Narrative**: The game must feature a story-driven campaign with meaningful quests
 7. **Browser-Based**: The game must run in modern web browsers without plugins